Frequently Asked Questions About the Tax Court Exam

 Nonattorney Circular 230 professionals may represent clients administratively at all levels within the Internal Revenue Service, but may not sign petitions or represent clients in the Tax Court without passing the written nonattorney Tax Court admission examination.

-Under Tax Court Rule 200, to be admitted as a Tax Court practitioner, nonattorneys must pass the challenging written admission examination, be sponsored by two members of the Tax Court bar, subscribe an oath or affirmation, and pay a registration fee.
-No background check is required but the applicant must be of “good moral and professional character” and possess the “requisite qualifications to provide competent representation before the Court” according to the Tax Court rules.
+Under Tax Court Rule 200, to be admitted as a Tax Court practitioner, nonattorneys must pass the challenging written admission examination, complete an Application for Admission to Practice for Nonattorneys, undergo a Character and Fitness review, be sponsored by two members of the Tax Court bar, subscribe an oath or affirmation, and pay a registration fee.
+The applicant must be of “good moral and professional character” and possess the “requisite qualifications to provide competent representation before the Court” according to the Tax Court rules.

-The sponsor names are requested on the exam application, but it is sufficient to indicate the names will be provided at the appropriate time.
-Once you pass the exam, your 2 sponsors must provide a letter directly to the Admissions Clerk, according to the instructions provided in the results letter.
+The sponsor names are required when you pass the exam (as part of the Application for Admission to Practice for Nonattorneys).
+The sponsors must provide a letter directly to the Admissions Clerk, according to the instructions provided in the results notification.

-The exam is generally held every other year, but the pandemic postponed the November 2020 exam until 11/17/21.
-The next exam is scheduled for 11/8/23 and will again be held remotely.
-The Tax Court will begin accepting electronic applications on 7/17/23 until 9/22/23 – the deadline cannot be extended and no paper applications will be accepted.
-We anticipate the 2023 exam fee will be $150 payable to the Tax Court and a separate fee payable to ExamSoft for the software necessary to take the virtual exam.
+The exam is generally held every other year, but the pandemic postponed the November 2020 exam to 2021.
+It was last held on 11/5/25; the 2025 fee was $150 payable to the Tax Court and a separate $100 fee payable to ExamSoft for the software necessary to take the virtual exam.
+Watch their website (https://exam.ustaxcourt.gov/) for a press release announcing the exam date and details 6 months before the next exam, which is projected to be in November 2027.

 2021: 161 took the exam and 19 passed, 11.8% pass rate (15 our students)